FAQ:Recording - Troubleshooting

-External recording devices such as USB turntables or interfaces may not have an operating system slider, especially on Mac OS X. For all cases where there is no system slider, try to adjust the playback level on the recording device itself.
+External recording devices such as USB turntables or interfaces may not have an operating system slider, especially on Mac.
+For all cases where there is no system slider, try to adjust the playback level on the recording device itself.

 How can I record without small skips or duplications?

 - Reduce screen redrawing: Zoom out to at least the entire length you'll be recording, or in Tracks Preferences, uncheck .
 Turn off while recording.
-Minimize the Audacity window whenever you don't need to see it.
+Minimize the Audacity window whenever you have no need to see it.

 - Turn off unless it is essential you hear what is being recorded.